Berkeleys landmarks are everywhere

 Edward F. Niehaus residence, 839 Channing Way (photo: Daniella Thompson, 2005)

 Berkeleys earliest founding community was Ocean View, on the shore of San Francisco Bay.
 The former town, now West Berkeley, is home to a large collection of 19th-century architecture.
 Strolling along the 800 block of Delaware Street with its boardwalks, water towers, picket fences, and beautifully restored Victorians, the visitor can taste the rural character that once characterized this neighborhood.
-At 834 Delaware St., youll see the charming yellow building that served as Captain Bowens Inn since 1854.
+At 834 Delaware St., youll see the charming yellow building that served as Captain Higgins’ Temperance Grocery Store since 1875.
 Preserved Italianate and Queen Anne houses, as well as 19th-century workmens cottages are scattered on surrounding streets, just steps away from the elegant shops and restaurants of Fourth Street.

 The 800 block of Delaware Street (photo: Daniella Thompson, 2004)